Christos Sartzetakis: Tenure

 He was criticized for buying air conditioners, expensive at the time, on his return from China and not passing through customs.
 However, it was claimed that the reported shopping while on official visits shouldn't be solely attributed to him.
 On two occasions he denounced comedians for making fun of him.
 In 1986 Sartzetakis appeared in a photograph with the-admittedly large-iron cross and the staff of Athanasius the Athonite at the Great Lavra.
 Harry Klynn satirized him on the cover of his album "Τίποτα".
 It was then that he was sued alleging insults to religious symbols, although Klynn was acquitted.
 The following year, the comedian Lakis Lazopoulos was arrested after publishing criticism of the political situation; he was acquitted.

 Sartzetakis was also the first president to welcome resistance fighters to the Presidential Palace for the 24 July celebration.

 Although he held anticommunist opinions and considered the defeat of DSE in 1949 a "national victory", he stressed the need for a genuine national reconciliation based on remembrance, thus disagreeing with the discontinuation of memorial services for the fallen of the Armed Forces and the taboo treatment of the subject in education.
 He, nevertheless, cooperated with Charilaos Florakis during the 1989 political crisis and eulogised him after his passing in 2005, praising the late communist leader for his "straightness, honesty and political rectitude".

-His term of office ended on 5 May 1990 when Konstantinos Karamanlis took office for his second term as president after being elected the previous day by an absolute majority in Parliament.
+His term of office ended on 5 May 1990 after failing to secure enough support for a second term in the 1990 presidential elections.
+Konstantinos Karamanlis took office for his second term as president after being elected the previous day by an absolute majority in Parliament.
 He then retired from public life, but continued to publish opinions in newspapers and articles on his website.